-- Ensure that pupils with medical conditions are identified as they transfer to the school and through the ongoing annual data check process. - Arrange for written permission from parents/carers and the Headteacher for medication to be administered by a member of staff, or self-administered by the pupil during school hours. - Have separate arrangements in place for school trips or other school activities outside of the normal school timetable that will ensure the pupil can participate, e.g. risk assessments. - Designate Educationalist to be entrusted with information about a pupil's condition; where confidentiality issues are raised by the parent/child. - Have an identified key worker trained to specifically meet the needs of pupils with a statement of SEN linked to a medical condition. - Always have a minimum of two members of staff available trained in first aid response with knowledge of the pupils with medical conditions and access to their EHCPs. - Be clear about what to do in an emergency, including who to contact, and contingency arrangements.
-(Some children may have an emergency healthcare plan prepared by their lead clinician that could be used to inform development of their Education, Health and Care Plan.)

-- Make all staff working directly with pupils aware of the pupils in the school with medical conditions, through regular meetings and displays in staffroom. - Provide sufficient training for staff to meet the needs of pupils at the school with medical conditions. - Ensure that prescription medicines and health care procedures will only be given by staff following appropriate training from medical professionals.
+- Ensure that pupils with medical conditions are identified as they transfer to the school and through the ongoing annual data check process. - Arrange for written permission from parents/carers and the Headteacher for medication to be administered by a member of staff, or self-administered by the pupil during school hours. - Have separate arrangements in place for school trips or other school activities outside of the normal school timetable that will ensure the pupil can participate, e.g. risk assessments. - Designated Safeguarding Leads to be entrusted with information about a pupil's condition; where confidentiality issues are raised by the parent/child. - Always have a minimum of two members of staff available trained in firstaid response with knowledge of the pupils with medical conditions and access to their medical information and any supporting plans. - Be clear about what to do in an emergency, including who to contact, and contingency arrangements.
+(Some children may have an emergency healthcare plan prepared by their lead clinician) - Make all staff working directly with pupils aware of the pupils in the school with medical conditions, through regular meetings and sharing of appropriate documentation. - Provide sufficient training for staff to meet the needs of pupils at the school with medical conditions. - Ensure that prescription medicines and health care procedures will onlybe given by staff following appropriate training from medical professionals.